 A trial for correction cannot be requested from the time the relevant opposition trial for patent invalidation has become pending before the Patent Office to the time the decision of the opposition or the trial has become final and binding.

-What kind of action can be taken against a decision to dismiss the request?
+What kind of action can be taken against a decision to dismiss a trial for correction?

 The patent owner who cannot accept the decision to dismiss the request for the trial for correction can appeal the case to the IP High Court.
 Such appeal must be made within 30 days from the date on which the decision of the trial has been served.
 This time limit may be extended for a party in foreign counties.